Spinal cord stimulation

 - Sudden severe back pain, sudden onset of leg weakness and spasm, loss of bladder and/or bowel function - this is an emergency - go to a hospital and call your surgeon.

-Approximately 10 days after surgery you will come to the office to have the sutures or staples removed.
+Approximately 10 days after surgery you will come to the office to have the incision checked.
+Bring your device remote and product box to your follow-up appointment with the surgeon.
 Programming of the pulse generator can be adjusted at this time if needed.
 It is important to work with your doctor to adjust your medications and refine the programming of the stimulator.

 Your pain specialist and device representative will work with you to fine-tune adjustments to the SCS.